-C. Prediction of ecotoxicological and ready biodegradability properties
+C. Prediction of ecotoxicological properties

-You have provided the following reasoning for the prediction of ecotoxicological and ready biodegradability properties: "The Hydrotrope category comprises seven substances which have similar chemical structures and demonstrate the same type of effects. [...]
+You have provided the following reasoning for the prediction of ecotoxicological properties: "The Hydrotrope category comprises seven substances which have similar chemical structures and demonstrate the same type of effects. [...]
 The same absence of or type of effect are observed for the different source substances.
 There are no relevant variations in the strength of the effects observed among the source substances and the same strength is predicted for the target substances".